Chapman: One of the cross beams has gone out askew on the treadle.

 individuals and teams -- rather than being mandated from above -- because this

-improves morale (via empowerment) and makes it clear that improving process is
+improves morale and motivation (via empowerment) and makes it clear that improving process is

 everybody's job and that it needs to be performed constantly and forever.